Earl of Inverness

 The next creation was for Prince George (later George V), second son of Albert Edward, Prince of Wales (later Edward VII) and grandson of Queen Victoria, as a subsidiary title along with the Dukedom of York.
 As the Prince became King in 1910, succeeding his father, his titles merged in the crown.

 The title was created again in 1920 as a subsidiary title of the Prince Albert (second son of George V), who was also created Duke of York at the same time.
 The title merged in the crown when Albert succeeded his brother in 1936 to become King George VI.

-The title was created a fourth time in 1986 as a subsidiary title for Queen Elizabeth II's second son, Prince Andrew, Duke of York, along with the title of Baron Killyleagh.
+The title was created a fourth time in 1986 as a subsidiary title for Queen Elizabeth II's second son, Prince Andrew, along with the title of Baron Killyleagh.

-In 2019, some residents of Inverness started a campaign to strip him of that title, stating that "it is inappropriate that Prince Andrew is associated with our beautiful city."
-In 2022, there was a renewed petition to strip him of the title.
+In 2019, some residents of Inverness started a campaign to strip him of that title, stating that "it is inappropriate that Prince Andrew is associated with our beautiful city," in reference to the prince's infamous friendship with disgraced financier and child sex trafficker Jeffrey Epstein.
+In 2022, there was a renewed petition to remove his title.
+On 17 October 2025, Andrew announced he would cease to use all his honours and titles.